 At that first meeting, the Old Spanish Trail was conceived as a road that could connect east to west, Florida to California.
-Harry Locke, a mapmaker and "pathfinder," showed up with a route that would connect Houston and Los Angeles.
+Harry Locke, a mapmaker and “pathfinder,” showed up with a route that would connect Houston and Los Angeles.
 But the exact route would take shape over years, as the Great World War delayed planning and different cities and regions vied to be on the road.
-There was a trickle of federal money for road-building, after the first highway funding bill passed in 1916, but the most part, roads went where businesses or communities would pay to build them.
+There was a trickle of federal money for road-building, after the first highway funding bill passed in 1916, but for the most part, roads went where businesses or communities would pay to build them.
 The early Old Spanish Trail Association was a dues-paying organization, and not paying had consequences.

 “In Texas,” says Kahl, “there was a city that didn’t pay their dues.
 Another city wanted the road, and they were willing to pay for it.”
 The road jogged south—to the city that would pay.

-Locke, who became the field engineer for the project, had a huge amount of power over the where the road would go, too.
-"He was strong-arming people to get advertisements," says John Murphey, an architectural historian and old roads enthusiast, who's driven the trail more than once.
-"When they were thinking of termini, in Florida, he was basically telling Miami: You put an advertisement in this map, or you're not going to be the terminus."
+Locke, who became the field engineer for the project, had a huge amount of power over where the road would go, too.
+“He was strong-arming people to get advertisements,” says John Murphey, an architectural historian and old roads enthusiast, who’s driven the trail more than once.
+“When they were thinking of termini, in Florida, he was basically telling Miami: You put an advertisement in this map, or you’re not going to be the terminus.”
 (Apparently Miami did not budge, since the terminus is St. Augustine.)